 baffling thing.
 Howsoever carefully she looked she could see nothing but thickly growing, glossy, dark green leaves.

-slender stem-like structure by which some twining plants attach themselves to an object for support
+slender structure by which some plants attach to an object

 There were other trees in the garden, and one of the things which made the place look strangest and loveliest was that climbing roses had run all over them and swung down long

 tendrils which made light swaying curtains, and here and there they had caught at each other or at a far-reaching branch and had crept from one tree to another and made lovely bridges of themselves.

 There were neither leaves nor roses on them now and Mary did not know whether they were dead or alive, but their thin gray or brown branches and sprays looked like a sort of hazy

 mantle spreading over everything, walls, and trees, and even brown grass, where they had fallen from their fastenings and run along the ground.